tewidis/AOS/markdown/shared_memory.md

         - while( (L == locked) || (test_and_set(L) == locked) )
             + while( L == locked );
             + delay( d[process_id] );
         - Only works with hardware cache coherence
         - Delay with exponential backoff
         - while( test_and_set(L) == locked )
             + delay(d);
             + d = d * 2;
         - Static delay: Delay based on a predetermined amount of time for each
-        - Works even without hardware cache coherence process
+        - Works even without hardware cache coherence
         - Dynamic delay: Delay increases with successive failures to acquire
         - Dynamic delay means that when contention is low, delay will be short
     * Ticket Lock
         - Fairness: Determining which process gets the lock when it becomes available; should be the one waiting the longest